 These developments are enough to show the growth of this sector and its way ahead.
 The exponential growth of real estate here makes way for real estate tech in Indonesia or as the startup world calls it #Proptech.
 Another interesting factor that adds to real estate tech in Indonesia is the demand for rental and vacation housing in locations like Bali and Jakarta.

 Real Estate Tech in Indonesia

-Some of the early internet models that grew big in were property portals and real estate tech in Indonesia.
+Some of the early internet models that grew big were property portals from real estate tech in Indonesia.
 The routine property portals like Rumah.com (acquired by PropertyGuru), Rumah123 (acquired by iProperty) and Lamudi (backed by Rocket Internet) provide generic services like listings of properties for rent/sale and are based on a freemium or brokerage model.
-But in the recent years, exposure to the global market, as well as the rise in entrepreneurship, has led to the advent of portals that solve unique Indonesian problems, with a twist.
+But in recent years, exposure to the global market, as well as the rise in entrepreneurship, has led to the advent of portals that solve unique Indonesian problems, with a twist.
 Some of them are:

 Villa Bali Luxury

 An interesting venture in the proptech sector of Indonesia, with a direct competitor like AirBNB, Villa Bali Luxury is one of the many portals here that help you search for villas in the high tourist location of Bali.

 Carigudang was founded in 2011 and specializes in properties like warehouses, commercial lots, and factories.
 It has managed to create a niche for itself in the sector of real estate tech in Indonesia.